Lazy Witches

 So I do them while you are asleep.

-Banish visitors spell, here I come,
+Banishing visitors spell, here I come,

-So take down your bats, and away.
+So cease your loud drumming, and away.

 I’ve brought in ingredients aplenty,